-The DRIVESTA Fitness to Drive Standard test set is used to measure individuals’ driving-related ability in order to assess their fitness to drive.
+The test set DRIVESTA Fitness to Drive Standard assesses individuals’ driving-related ability in order to assess their fitness to drive.

-It assesses driving-related ability on the basis of the dimensions of obtaining an overview, logical reasoning, concentration, resilience and reaction ability.
+It assesses driving-related ability on the basis of the dimensions of obtaining an overview, logical reasoning, concentration, stress tolerance, and ability to react.
 In addition to the results of the individual tests, an overall assessment of the respondent’s driving-related ability is provided.
-The overall assessment, which is reported using a five-point scale, takes account of the possibility of compensating for performance deficits through strengths in other areas.
+The overall assessment, which is reported using a five-point scale, takes account of the possibility of compensating for performance deficits through strengths in other ability ranges.

-Alternatively, the DRIVEPLS test set is also available.
-DRIVEPLS is based on the DRIVESTA test set and additionally tests peripheral perception, which is needed for estimation of speed, appropriate handling of the vehicle and monitoring of the driving environment.
-Adding the dimension of peripheral perception increases the time and effort involved in testing, but also increases the validity of the result.
+As an alternative, you can also use the DRIVEPLS test set.
+The test set DRIVEPLS is based on the DRIVESTA test set and also assesses peripheral perception, which is needed for estimation of speed, control of the vehicle, and monitoring of the driving environment.
+Adding the dimension of peripheral perception increases the time and effort involved in testing.
+However, this also increases the validity of the result.